-- 4. Add no more than 2 percent water to fill by sprinkling just prior to compaction when fill is clayey and contains dry clods of clay. - a.
+- 3. Moisten or aerate material, as necessary, to provide specified moisture content.
+Add water to soil in increments that will permit moisture content to be uniform and homogenous through each layer after mixing. - 4.
+Add no more than 2 percent water to fill by sprinkling just prior to compaction when fill is clayey and contains dry clods of clay. - a.
 If clayey soil is more than 2 percent below optimum moisture, preconditioning and curing may be required to obtain uniform and homogenous distribution of moisture in clods. - b.
 Use of disks, harrows or rakes may be required to blend moisture prior to placement and compaction. - 5.
-For cohesionless soils, add water as necessary during compaction, as these soils are free-draining. - G. Minimum Percent Compaction: - 1.
-Contractor is advised that compaction requirements shall be strictly enforced.
-In the event that the contractor is unable to meet compaction requirements for pipe embedment using select material, the Contractor shall have the option to use soil cement at no additional cost to the Owner. - 2.
+For cohesionless soils, add water as necessary during compaction, as these soils are free-draining.

+G. Minimum Percent Compaction:

+- 1. Subcontractor is advised that compaction requirements shall be strictly enforced.
+In the event that the Subcontractor is unable to meet compaction requirements for pipe embedment using select material, the Subcontractor shall have the option to use soil cement at no additional cost to the Design Builder. - 2.
 Over-excavation Backfill of overexcavation to specified or directed lines shall be compacted to same percent compaction as embedment material or undisturbed foundation material, whichever is greater.
 If the in-place compaction of the undisturbed foundation material is greater than 95%, the overexcavation backfill may be compacted to 95%. - 3.
 Embedment Compact pipe embedment material to percent compaction as indicated on Drawings for given soil classification, pipe wall thickness diameter ratio (DR) and depth of cover.
-For trenches within driving surfaces of roads, driveways or parking areas (both paved and unpaved), compact to 95%. - 4.
-Initial and Final Backfill - a.
+For trenches within driving surfaces of roads, driveways or parking areas (both paved and unpaved), compact to 95%.

+4. Initial and Final Backfill

+- a.
 Compact backfill to 95% for trenches within: - 1) The driving surfaces or prisms of roads, driveways or parking areas (both paved and unpaved), within wash or gas line crossings, crossings under bar ditches, and crossings at "head cutting" areas. - 2) Around valve boxes, air valve vaults, flush valves and vault foundations. - 3) Against thrust blocks and horizontal and vertical ells. - b.
 For trenches outside of roads, driveways, parking areas, gas line crossing, or wash crossings, compaction of the backfill is not required, provided soil is mounded above the trench. - 5.
 Embankments Compact to same requirements as Final Backfill. - 6.
 Under tanks, slabs and other structures Compact in accordance with Geotechnical reports. - 7.
-Tank site Compact all driving surfaces and fill slopes to 95%. - 8.
-Note that all Percent Compaction values in these Technical Specifications and Drawings are based on Standard Proctor, ASTM D698.
+Tank site Compact all driving surfaces and fill slopes to 95%.